 I woke up one morning, walked outside, and wanted to cry.
 The once-gorgeous landscaping in our backyard looked droopy, full of weeds, and just downright pathetic.
 That’s what happens when things get busy and you stop directing the gardener.

-The upshot is that our yard is generally pest-free thanks to regular organic pest control.
-The mix changes by the season, but I do know they sometimes use a chrysanthemum extract, pyrethrin.
+The upshot is that our yard is mostly pest-free, thanks to regular organic pest control.
+The mix changes by the season, but I know they sometimes use a chrysanthemum extract, pyrethrin.

 What Is Pyrethrin?

 Here’s where it gets mildly confusing, depending on what you read.
 The gist is that pyrethrin is derived from dried chrysanthemum flowers, specifically from Chrysanthemum cinerariifolium.
-These chrysanthemums look more like standard daisies than ornate China mums.

-How Does It Work?
+How Does it Work?

-How To Buy It
+How to Buy It

 About GardenTech® Worry Free® Brand Insecticides:

-- With a special formulation that contains pyrethrins, a botanical insecticide naturally-derived from chrysanthemum flowers, GardenTech® Worry Free® Brand Insecticides are ideally suited to protect fruits, vegetables and ornamentals.
+- With a special formulation that contains pyrethrins, a botanical insecticide naturally-derived from chrysanthemum flowers, GardenTech® Worry Free® Brand Insecticides are ideally suited to protect fruits, vegetables, and ornamentals.